moduware/morph-list-view-item/README.md

 List view item component

-`morph-list-view-item` changes its look based on when it is either IOS device or Android device.
+`morph-list-view-item` changes its look automatically and will native native based on when it is either IOS device or Android device.

 ## Getting Started